dataduke/jekyll-wikibox/README.md

     |   |-- default.html
     |   |-- post.html
     |-- _themes
     |-- _site                         # not checked in; created by jekyll as deployment directory
     |-- _plugins
     |   |-- additional-feature-X
     |-- assets                        # for layout dependencies only
     |   |-- css
     |       |-- style.css
     |   |-- img
     |   |-- js
     |   |-- favicon.ico
-    |-- box000               # box001-005 for testing; more boxes can be added/renamed/deleted
+    |-- box000                        # box001-005; more boxes can be added/renamed/deleted
     |   |-- _posts
     |   |   |-- 2013-01-01-hello-world.markdown    # .md or .textile or .taskpaper
     |   |   |-- 2013-01-01-hello-world             # folder for post attachments